dinanajiarch/dif_in_lca/README.md

 # Citation

 If you find this code useful and use it in your work, please cite:
-Arch, D. A. N. (2025).
-"Unmodeled DIF in Latent Class Analysis: Consequences for Class Enumeration and Measurement Models"(GitHub Repository)[https://github.com/dinanajiarch/dif_in_lca]
+Arch, D. A. N. (2025). *Unmodeled DIF in Latent Class Analysis: Consequences for Class Enumeration and Measurement Models* [GitHub Repository](https://github.com/dinanajiarch/dif_in_lca).